 Grains to Avoid

-Best to avoid all gluten, but get the full list of foods to avoid created by Dr. Garrett Smith N.D. here.
+- Best to avoid all gluten at first, but get the full list of foods to avoid created by Dr. Garrett Smith N.D. here.
 (He charges for the list and to become part of his Vitamin A Detox program.
 But the link allows you access to a free discussion forum.
-Dr. Smith is an authority on Vitamin A detoxing.)
+Dr. Smith has become an authority on Vitamin A detoxing and guides his patients through the process.)

 Other foods to Avoid